 That is why tea tree oil is commonly found in many natural cosmetics, dental products, skin care products and cleaning products.

 Originally used by the aborigines as a treatment for all kinds of skin problems, now it is commonly used in cleaning products, too.

 The natural power of this plant-derived oil is so well known and so powerful that it has a number of pharmaceutical grade uses.

 It is important to buy a bottle of tea tree oil that is 100% pure, though.

 Surprisingly, many essential oils are not pure.
 They can have added fillers or chemicals.
 Cheaper products could contain other substances that you don’t want to be using on your body.

-I was sent a bottle of Apothecary Extracts 100% Pure Australian Tea Tree Oil to review.
+I tried a big bottle of Apothecary Extracts 100% Pure Australian Tea Tree Oil.